tomholford/twitter-labs-api/README.md

 ## Usage

 ### Prerequisite
 All one needs is a Twitter [bearer token](https://developer.twitter.com/en/docs/basics/authentication/oauth-2-0/bearer-tokens) to get started.
+The bearer token is available on the 'Tokens and Keys' page within your app's dashboard on the [Twitter for Developers](https://developer.twitter.com/) site.

-One easy way to get a bearer token is to use [this method](https://www.rubydoc.info/gems/twitter/Twitter/REST/Client#bearer_token%3F-instance_method) from https://github.com/sferik/twitter.
+Alternatively, one can get a bearer token using [this method](https://www.rubydoc.info/gems/twitter/Twitter/REST/Client#bearer_token%3F-instance_method) from https://github.com/sferik/twitter.

 ### Setup